liffiton/ATLeS/docs/index.md

 # Adapt It

 Because the entire system is open-source, from the code to the physical design, you can modify and adapt the system to suit your needs.
-Modify the enclosure to accomodate a different style of tank.
+Modify the enclosure to accommodate a different style of tank.
 Tweak the software to perform a different analysis.
 Or just take a component out to use in your own system.
 See [Licenses](licenses) for details.

 The following pages provide information for anyone interested in modifying or working on the software: